South Kalimantan: Geography

 South Kalimantan is a province located on the island of Borneo, located between longitude 21 21 49 "LS, 114 19" 33 "BT – 116 33 '28 BT, and 21' 49" LS 110 "14" LS on the map.
-South Kalimantan has a total area of 38,744.23 km2 and is divided into eleven regencies (kabupaten) and two independent cities (kota).
-These include Kotabaru Regency (which is the largest regency in South Kalimantan with an area of 13,044.50 km2), Banjar Regency (with an area of 5,039.90 km2) and Tabalong Regency (with an area of 3,039.90 km2), while the city of Banjarmasin is the smallest area (with an area of just 72.00 km2).
+South Kalimantan has a total land area of 37,427.34 km2 and is divided into eleven regencies (kabupaten) and two independent cities (kota).

 Geographically, South Kalimantan is in the southeastern part of the island of Borneo, has a low-lying area in the west and east coast, and a plateau formed by the Meratus Mountains in the middle.
 South Kalimantan consists of two main geographic features, namely the lowlands and the highlands.
 Lowland areas are mostly in the form of peatlands to swamps, which are rich in biodiversity sources of freshwater animals.
 Some highland areas are still natural tropical forests and protected by the government.

 South Kalimantan has extensive forests namely Permanent Forests (139,315 ha), Production Forests (1,325,024 ha), Protected Forests (139,315 ha), Convention Forests (348,919 ha).
 Forestry consists of two types, namely wood and non-wood.
 The area of forest in South Kalimantan is 1,659,003 ha including; protected forests, natural forests, permanent production forests, limited production forests, conversion forests and mangrove forests.
 Some are tropical forests and protected by the government.

-South Kalimantan is known as "the land of a thousand rivers", it is due to the large number of rivers in South Kalimantan.
-From these rivers, one of the well-known rivers is the Barito River, whose name is based on the Barito region (formerly Onder Afdeeling Barito) which is upstream including Central Kalimantan, but is often used to name all of the watershed to its mouth at the Java Sea in South Kalimantan is called Muara Banjar/Kuala Banjar.
-Barito River is commonly used for buying and selling floating markets.
-In addition, there is also the Martapura River, a tributary of the Barito, which is located in the city of Banjarmasin and in the upper part is the city of Martapura, the capital of Banjar Regency.
+South Kalimantan is known as "the land of a thousand rivers", due to the large number of rivers in South Kalimantan.
+Among these rivers, one of the best-known is the Barito River, whose name is based on the Barito region (formerly Onder Afdeeling Barito) - a drainage basin whose upstream area includes much of Central Kalimantan Province, but in the lower part of the watershed to its mouth at the Java Sea in South Kalimantan is called Muara Banjar/Kuala Banjar.
+The Barito River is commonly used for buying and selling at floating markets.
+In addition, there is also the Martapura River, a tributary of the Barito which it joins at Banjarmasin; further east, the Martapura River passes through the town of Martapura and the city of Banjarbaru, the capital of Banjar Regency.